A Geometric Analysis of Small-sized Language Model Hallucinations: Discussion

 \insight{Hallucinated responses exhibit a consistent geometric signature in embedding space, characterised by reduced semantic cohesion relative to genuine answers.}

-Distance-based analyses reveal that hallucinated responses systematically display weaker internal cohesion and altered inter-class relationships when compared to genuine ones.
+The distance-based analyses introduced in \aporia reveal that hallucinated responses systematically display weaker internal cohesion and altered inter-class relationships when compared to genuine ones.
 This effect is stable across models of different sizes and architectures, across prompts, and under varying class balances.
-Crucially, permutation-based controls and null comparisons prompt that the observed separability is not a by-product of marginal distributions, sample size, or label imbalance.
+The direction separating genuine from hallucinated responses varies with prompt content, reinforcing the view that hallucination geometry reflects the specific knowledge-retrieval context rather than a universal model-level property.
+Crucially, permutation-based controls and null comparisons confirm that the observed separability is not a by-product of marginal distributions, sample size, or label imbalance.
 Hallucination thus emerges as a geometric phenomenon, detectable at the level of response distributions rather than at the level of individual points.